Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ4: Research Challenges

 {\bf Faithfulness and uncertainty of reasoning text.} While modern LLMs contain advanced reasoning stages as part of their RL-based fine-tuning process \cite{guo2025deepseekrone}, faithful and hallucination-free reasoning steps are crucial\cite{xu2024sayself}.
 Hence, quantifying and calibrating reasoning text can tackle can also be as important \cite{liu2024uait}.

 {\bf Self-correction strategy for improved performance of LLMs.} Although without access to external feedback, LLM self-correction gets degraded accuracy, and such feedback can be biased and misleading for the model \cite{huang2023llmselfcorrect}.
 One approach is using uncertainty-aware self-correction with ICL and an ensemble uncertainty score and self-correcting at test time \cite{yang2023improvingiclselfcorr}.
 In \cite{welleck2022generatingselfcorrect}, authors use the generator model and corrector with value pairing of generations for online training.
 LLMs can self-refine their generations with an iterative self-feedback \cite{madaan2024selfrefine}.
 Self-correction can also remove harmful content and bias of generation \cite{ganguli2023moralselfcorr}.
+In \cite{chensanitizingretrol}, they propose retrospective learning (RetroL) to improve self-correction of data annotation using the metric of consistency between student and teacher models \cite{chen2025evaluatingcai}.

 {\bf Generative calibration.} Recent methods focused on calibrating classification tasks, such as the multi-choice QA task \cite{becker2024cyclesofthought}.
 The application of calibration methods on text generation in the future should be further explored \cite{zhou2023batchcalibration} since calibration of the generation task for long sentence sequences can be hard for LLM to achieve by focusing on early output tokens.
 Contextual calibration methods, which are mostly applied to the semantic and text classification, lack the integration to the generative task \cite{zhou2023batchcalibration}, while scalability and efficiency to generative calibration is an important research direction.
 Majority consensus prompting for self-consistency for open-ended generation tasks is also not efficient for long-form generations \cite{chen2023universalselfconsistency}.